The Surfing Dynamic Warm Up from Power Up Surfing on Vimeo.

 Stand with feet shoulder width apart.
 Have the bands over head and pull bands

-down to the hip area.
-During this pull down motion, drop hips down and keep the
+to the hip area.
+During this pull down motion, drop hips down and

-arms very rigid and straight.
+very rigid and straight.
 During the downward movement extend the shoulder joints, and make sure the elbow joints stay rigid and straight throughout the entire exercise.
-Then return the bands overhead in an erect standing position.
+Then return the bands overhead in an erect

 As shown in the pictures above, when performed at high speeds, it is alright to let the heels come off the ground.